Are Contact Forms Outdated?

 - The Myriad of Uses for Contact Forms

 Let’s say you have zero interest in collecting information from your users for future campaigns of any kind.
-Even so, even if you completely ignore the revenue dimension of data collection and data hygiene, you can still make better use of contact forms than email, chatbots, or phonecalls.
+Even so, even if you completely ignore the revenue dimension of data management, data collection and data hygiene, you can still make better use of contact forms than email, chatbots, or phonecalls.

 Let’s say you’re a teacher who needs easy to build questionnaires for your students.
 Or an NGO that collects donations.
 Or an event organizer collecting information from your participants.